Updates for 2022 summer

 3828 Burnstown Rd, Horton Ontario K7V3Z9

 If your camper is staying for just a single week of camp we advise leaving a letter or two with the camp director when you drop your child off at camp.
+Please be advised that we are not always able to collect the mail from town in a timely fashion and if we miss getting your mail to your camper while they are at camp it will likely be September before they are forwarded on.

 Jill’s Cell Phone 613-889-7262 (email [email protected]) I often carry this with me.
 It gets decent reception at camp but I am unlikely to answer a call if I am engaged with camp program.
 Please text and I will respond with the appropriate urgency.
 I try to make sure is NOT in my pocket when I swim.